vpavliuk/media_picker/README.md

 A performant and highly versatile Flutter package for media selection.

 ## Features
-• Unified Flutter UI on both mobile platforms.
+• Unified Flutter UI on both mobile platforms.<br>
-• Ability to select a mixed (photo/video) set of media.
+• Ability to select a mixed (photo/video) set of media.<br>
-• Ability to preview selected media.
+• Ability to preview selected media.<br>

 ## Getting started
 ## Usage